gcinfo-org/gcinfo.org/kb/aos-eadap/renewal.md

 <details open>
 <summary>When can I renew my EAD and AP?</summary>
-<p>If you want to renew your EAD/AP combo card the you should file both applications simultaneously and no more than 180 days before the expiry date on card</p>
+<p>If you want to renew your EAD/AP combo card then you should file both applications simultaneously and no more than 180 days before the expiry date on card</p>
 </details>

 <details>
 <summary>How long is EAD/AP valid for?</summary>
-<p>Now·a·days card is valid for 2 year but previously it was 1 year.</p>
+<p>Now·a·days card is given with 2 year validity, but previously it was 1 year.</p>
 </details>

 <details>